 Beginning in 1998, the State of Texas implemented a constitutional classification scheme concerning the appraisal of residential property that receives a homestead exemption.
 Under the new law, beginning in the second year a property receives a homestead exemption; increases in the value of that property are "capped."
-The value for tax purposes (appraised value) of a qualified residence homestead will be the LESSER of last re-appraisal.
+The value for tax purposes (appraised value) of a qualified residence homestead will be the LESSER of cap automatically expires as of January 1st of the following year.
+In that following year, that home is reappraised at its market value to bring its appraisal into uniformity with other properties.